ChinedumE7/The-Drone-Project-Summer-2025/README.md

 📌 Project Overview
-This project represents my first end-to-end aerospace engineering build, bridging the gap between mechanical CAD design, MATLAB simulation, and aerospace fundamentals.
+This project represents my first end-to-end aerospace engineering build, designing and simulating a quadcopter from scratch.

 The DEERC D2OS S20 drone was: